tighten/ozzie/README.md

 The scores and info for each project are cached no more than daily using the `snapshot:today` command.
 This can be run manually, but is scheduled to run daily.
 Make sure to run the scheduler when deployed.

-Ad-hoc or updated caching can be run using the `-f` flag to force all project data to be updated for today's date:
+Updating this cache manually using the `-f` flag to force all project data to be updated for today's date:

 ```bash
 php artisan snapshot:today -f
 ```

+This does not create a new snapshot for the day; any existing project data for today is updated, and missing projects have a new snapshot created.

 ## Contributing